 RV Rentals in Flandrau State Park

 Transportation in Flandrau State Park

-The park entrance to Flandrau State Park is located along Summit Avenue and well signposted.
-It can be found right next-door to the New Ulm Country Club.
-When the main gate is closed, access is available instead from the gate at the eastern end of the park, off Center Street.
-There are no driving restrictions within the park but keep an eye out for low-hanging branches.
+Flandrau State Park is located in southern Minnesota on the outskirts of the city of New Ulm, and 100 miles southwest of Minneapolis.
+The entrance to the park is located along Summit Avenue and is well signposted.
+It can be found right next door to the New Ulm Country Club.
+When the main gate is closed, access is available from the gate at the eastern end of the park, off Center Street.
+There are no driving restrictions within the park, but those with large RVs or trailers should keep an eye out for low-hanging branches.

 Campgrounds and parking in Flandrau State Park

 A total of 90 campsites are available across three campgrounds at Flandrau State Park.
 The main campground is semi-modern and has 34 electric campsites with space for RVs up to 66 feet.
 There is also one wheelchair accessible site.
 While most of the campsites within this main campground are rustic with only electrical hookups, campers have access to restrooms with hot showers and flush toilets as well as a dump station.
 These facilities are available during peak season, while vault toilets are available year-round.
 Pets are welcome at Frandrau State Park, but they need to be kept on a leash at all times.
 Please note that campers have to respect quiet hours between 10 PM and 8 AM.
 The campground is open year-round with water available from May through October.
 Reservations can be made up to a year in advance, and are recommended during the peak season.

 Flandrau State Park has a rustic camping area near the Oxbow Trail.
 This campground has 36 campsites available.
 This campground is only open from May to October.
 There are limited facilities within the campground with a primitive toilet and a central fire pit.
 Showers are available at the pool beach house until sunset.
 Three walk-in sites are available during the winter season.